awsdocs/amazon-connect-admin-guide/doc_source/about-contact-states.md

 There are different events that can appear in the lifecycle of a contact\.
 Each of these events appear in the agent event stream as a **State**\.
 A contact can have the following states that appear in the agent event stream:
 + INCOMING \- This is specific to queued callbacks\.
 The agent is presented with a callback\.
 + PENDING \- This is specific to queued callbacks\.
-+ CONNECTING \- The agent has accepted the contact\.
-Now the contact object is being connected to the customer\.
++ CONNECTING \- An inbound contact is being offered to the agent \(it's ringing\)\.
+The agent has not yet taken any action to accept or reject the contact, and they haven't missed it\.
-+ CONNECTED \- They are in a conversation with the agent\.
++ CONNECTED \- The agent has accepted the contact\.
+Now the customer is in a conversation with the agent\.
 + CONNECTED\_ONHOLD \- They are in a conversation with the agent, and the agent has put the customer on hold\.
 + MISSED \- The contact was missed by the agent\.
 + ERROR \- This appears when, for example, the customer abandons the call during outbound whisper\.